 In scholarship, there are isolated and scattered references to the famous women who had a role in advancing science and who established charitable, educational and religious institutions.
-Some examples are Zubayda bint Ja'far al-Mansur who pioneered a most ambitious project of digging wells and building service stations all along the pilgrimage route from Baghdad to Mecca, Sutayta who was a mathematician and an expert witness in the courts, Dhayfa Khatun who excelled in management and statesmanship, Fatima al-Fehri who founded the Qarawiyin mosque in Fez, Morocco, which became the first university in the world, and the engineer Al-'Ijlia who made astrolabes in Aleppo.
+Some examples include Zubayda bint Ja'far al-Mansur who pioneered a most ambitious project of digging wells and building service stations all along the pilgrimage route from Baghdad to Mecca, Sutayta who was a mathematician and an expert witness in the courts, Dhayfa Khatun who excelled in management and statesmanship, Fatima al-Fihriyya who founded the Qarawiyin mosque in Fez, Morocco, which is said to be the first university in the world, and the engineer Al-'Ijlia who made astrolabes in Aleppo.

 Figure 1: A famous signed sketch of Hypatia, included as an insert in Elbert Hubbard's pamphlet Little Journeys to the Homes of Great Teachers, vol. 23, no 4, 1908.

-Over thousands of years, many women have left a mark on their societies, changing the course of history at times and influencing small but significant spheres of life at others.
+Over thousands of years, many women have left a mark on their societies, changing the course of history and influencing significant spheres of life.
 Since ancient times, women have excelled in the areas of poetry, literature, medicine, philosophy and mathematics.
 A famous example is Hypatia (ca. 370-415), a philosopher, mathematician, astronomer, and teacher who lived in Alexandria, in Hellenistic Egypt, and who participated in that city's educational community .

 In the same vein, it is interesting to note the Islamic view of Cleopatra of Egypt (b.
 69 BCE).
 Arabic sources referred to her as a strong and able monarch who was very protective of Egypt.
 These sources focused on her talents but made no reference to her morals or seductive power.
 They focused instead on her learning and talents in management.
 This Arabic image of Cleopatra is in direct contrast to that presented by the Greco-Roman sources which presented her as a hedonist and seductive woman .

 From the early years of Islam, women had crucial roles in their society.
-They contributed substantially to the prominence of Islamic civilization.
+They contributed substantially to the prominence of Islamic civilisation.
 For example, Aisha bint Abu Bakr, wife of the Prophet Muhammad, had special skills in administration.
 She became a scholar in hadith, jurisprudence, an educator, and an orator .
 There are also many references which point to Muslim women who excelled in areas such as medicine, literature, and jurisprudence.
 This long tradition found its counterpart in modern times.
-For example, in a more recent and unusual role, Sabiha Gökçen (1913-2001) was the first female combat pilot in the world.
+For example, Sabiha Gökçen (1913-2001) was the first female combat pilot in the world.
 She was appointed as chief trainer at the Turkish Aviation Institution .

 However, this traditional tendency is changing in recent scholarship.
 Some recent works endeavour to rehabilitate the role of women in Islamic history.
 Two examples of such works are presented below.